Final report for GW22-233

 Research Outcomes

-The key expected outcome of this project is to demonstrate the use of a locally-sourced and environmentally friendly agricultural waste product as a means of disease management in Hawai’i fields, by inducing an increase in overall crop resistance.
+The key expected outcome of this project was to demonstrate the use of a locally-sourced and environmentally friendly agricultural waste product as a means of disease management in Hawai’i fields, by inducing an increase in overall crop resistance.
 Development and adoption of this technology will help reduce the use of unsustainable and harmful chemical pesticides in crops where resistant cultivars are either unavailable or commercially undesired.

 During our first year reporting period, it was demonstrated that 1) water-activated PGS is promising and effective against soil-borne fungi in contained, greenhouse pots, but only somewhat effective in field settings, and 2) at the current rate and frequency of application (regardless of whether in the greenhouse or field) PGS CE is mostly ineffective at this time and requires rate and treatment frequency adjustments.
 In addition to knowledge gained, new professional collaborations came from this project in order to source culled papaya material for obtaining seeds, including Kamiya Papaya farm and Kahuku farms.
 We completed one kai choi greenhouse trial and one kai choi field trial, during which we saw protection of kai choi in greenhouse pots by PGS and early protection of kai choi by PGS in the field.
 We saw very limited protection by PGS CE in both settings.